 Full time enrollment at the study center is critical and a requirement of participation in the IP.
-Failure to enroll and maintain the prescribed academic load can jeopardize conditions of the student's visa to remain in the host country, impact financial aid eligibility and result in dismissal from the program.
+Failure to officially enroll at the study center and maintain the prescribed academic load can jeopardize conditions of the student's visa to remain in the host country, impact financial aid eligibility and result in dismissal from the program.

-Adding and Dropping Courses
+D. Adding and Dropping Courses